Stories From Our Families

 The day you find out that you are expecting a bundle of joy, your thoughts never go to what if they need help in reading, what if they have dysgraphia, what if they have sensory issues.
 No, your thoughts are on the bouncing baby boy or girl that you will love and cuddle.
 Your thoughts are on the joyful parts of parenthood: sleepless nights, diapers, the first time they roll, walk, and say mama or daddy.
 In all my thoughts of preparing for my children, the thoughts that they might need “help” didn’t cross my mind.

 My daughter was verbal from a young age and a bubble of joy to my husband and myself.
 At a young age, she had a thirst for learning.
 We started with the ABC’s early in life and I thought reading would be a snap for her.
 As the years progressed and reading didn’t come naturally, frustration set in for her.
-When you see your child struggle it breaks your heart and you would give all that you have, move heaven and earth if you could to make these struggles easier.
-After all most parents want more for their children than they had so that desire to make the struggle easier is only a natural reaction.
+When you see your child struggle it breaks your heart and you would give all that you have, move heaven and earth if you could, to make these struggles easier.
+After all, most parents want more for their children than they had so that desire to make the struggle easier is only a natural reaction.

-There is no guarantee that the therapy will work or that it will work in X number of weeks/months, there is no refund.
+There is no guarantee that the therapy will work or that it will work in X number of weeks/months, and there is no refund.
 It is a faith journey.
-It is a praying daily that God is leading you on the correct path for your child.
-It is stressful, a toll, and one that had I not had Building All Children to help encourage, guide, pray, and listen to me I don’t know that I could have found the strength to get through it.
+It is praying daily that God is leading you on the correct path for your child.
+It is stressful, a toll, and one that, had I not had Building All Children to help encourage, guide, pray, and listen to me, I don’t know that I could have found the strength to get through it.
 God provides people in your life at the most amazing times and Building All Children is one.
 I do not know why the Lord has given my child these struggles but I focus on Isaiah 55:8-9 that His thoughts are nothing like our thoughts and His ways are far beyond anything we can imagine.
 God gives us struggles to sharpen and refine us.
 So, no matter the cost, the time, our family praises God for these struggles because it has been through them that we have seen God’s mighty hand at work.
 It has enabled my husband and I to show our children the power of prayer and that God is alive.

 -A praying Momma